birc-hpc/planning/docs/week-2/scripts-and-variables.md

 no foo
 ```

-You typically use `test` or `[ … ]` to test various file properties, and you can check `man test` to get an idea of all the things you can do.
+You typically use `test` or `[ … ]` to test various file properties, and you can check `man test` to get an idea of everything you can do.
+For example, if you want to know if a file exists rather than a directory, you would use `[ -f filename ]`, or if you want to know if you can execute the file, you will use `[ -x filename ]`.
+There are a ton of options, but they are impossible to remember, so use `man test` when you need to check something.

 (And did you notice that the commands above used that logical operator trick again?
 It is neat, don’t you think?)